ivanpustogarov/ivanpustogarov.github.io/_pages/about.md

 My research follows two main directions.
 <!--that fall under the umbrella of cybercrime investigation. -->
-First, I try to find novel ways to to automatically and reliably identify exploitable vulnerabilities within large code bases and binary code.
+First, I try to find novel ways to automatically and reliably identify exploitable vulnerabilities within large code bases and binary code.
 On the other hand, I am interested in devising methods and tools to deanonymize criminals that use anonymization technologies (e.g. Tor and Cryptocurrencies) to hide their